YTBuzzles/Office-Offline/README.md

 It uses massgravel's Microsoft Activation Scripts (MAS) - Microsoft Activation Scripts (MAS) (https://github.com/massgravel/Microsoft-Activation-Scripts)

+# By default activation renewal is used which runs every 7 days
+If you decide to not use it then,
-# Run this command every 180 (or if activation goes away) days to re-acvivate
+Run this command every 180 (or if activation goes away) days to re-acvivate
 * the activation command is ``` iex "&{$(irm https://massgrave.dev/get)} /KMS-Office" ```

 # To run the installer open powershell as administrator and run the command below